 Some people go backpacking for the adventure, some live to climb new mountains and some just like the simplicity and solitude.
 I like all of those things, but my favorite part of backpacking is sleeping.
 During the week, I get about 6-7 hours of sleep a night.
 But on the trail, I sleep between 9-11 hours.
 That’s a huge difference and something I look forward too.

 It helps that I’m usually drop-dead exhausted after a day of backpacking.
-Since I tend to camp wherever I want, stealth style, I’m not constrained by stopping at shelters or campsites.
+Since I tend to camp wherever I want, stealth style (but still in accordance with local regulations), I’m not constrained by stopping at shelters or campsites.
 My main constraint is daylight, and while it helps if water is close by, I don’t let that limit my choice of a campsite.
-If I know I’m going to do a dry camp, I’ll fill my backup platypus and carry a little extra water to get through dinner and breakfast.
+If I know I’m going to do a dry camp, I’ll fill my backup platypus and carry a little extra water (see dry camping) to get through dinner and breakfast.
 An additional 2 liters is usually enough.

 I’ve also stopped drinking coffee and alcohol on the trail, which can interfere with your sleep cycle.
 I used to bring that stuff along, but I’ve since decided that I don’t want anything to alter my experience of the outdoors.